 Gooch appeared in three of the seven games, appearing twice after Smith had been replaced by a pinch-runner, and starting just once, in Game Four.
 He was 0-for-3 at the plate, while Smith hit .350.
 Yet when the Pirates beat the Senators, four games to three, Gooch was still counted as one of the World Champions.
 After the Series was over, Gooch returned to his wintertime work as an automobile salesman near his home in Tennessee.

-The Pirates kept the same lineup in 1926, hoping to repeat, but it’s never that easy.
-They finished in third, seven games behind the Cardinals.
+The Pirates kept much of the same lineup in 1926, hoping to repeat, but it’s never that easy.
+They finished in third, 4 1/2 games behind the Cardinals.
 Gooch continued to spell Smith frequently, appearing in 86 games (80 behind the plate) to Smith’s 105 (he caught in 98).
 His hitting dropped to .271, though he drove in 42.
 He only scored 19 runs, though.